-Mako Garei, pastel drawing by chef kaz matsune (originally posted on Quora.com) On top of the price, quality and family friendly environment (including less interaction with sushi chefs), many Kaizen•Zushi chains now offer variety of non-sushi dishes which seem to attract more and wider range of people from the young to the old.
+Mako Garei, pastel drawing by chef kaz matsune (originally posted on Quora.com) On top of the price, quality, and family-friendly environment (including less interaction with sushi chefs), many Kaizen•Zushi chains now offer a variety of non-sushi dishes which seem to attract more and wider range of people from the young to the old.
 Sushi•Ro's website says that they offer over 80 dishes now.
-Plus their drink menu is as good as any family restaurant and dessert menu is packed with
+Plus their drink menu is as good as any family restaurant and dessert menu is packed w

-( Kuruma Ebi, pastel drawing by kaz matsune) (originally post from quora.com) We do use Swordfish for my sushi - both Nigiri and Sashimi.
+( Kuruma Ebi, pastel drawing by Kaz Matsune) (original post from quora.com) We do use Swordfish for my sushi - both Nigiri and Sashimi.
 Belly part is especially tasty and is a good substitute for Toro.
 The one I use is caught sustainable way in San Francisco (local for me).
 The reason why it's not so popular is unknown.
 In Japan, they prefer regular Tuna/Maguro, so not so much demand (as sushi item) for Swordfish.
 (It's normally cooked).
-The reason there is no shark Nigiri
+The reason there is no shark Nigiri o

-Saba - Pastel drawing by Chef Kaz Matsune (Originally posted on Quora.com) Despite it's current popularity, Maguro/Tuna was not widely consumed in Japan until Edo period (1603-1868).
+Saba - Pastel drawing by Chef Kaz Matsune (Originally posted on Quora.com) Despite its current popularity, Maguro/Tuna was not widely consumed in Japan until the Edo period (1603-1868).
 The reasons were: 1.
 Unlucky to Eat Tuna used to be called "Shibi" in Japanese.
-It had the same pronunciation as "day of dead" and was considered unlucky to eat.
-2. Japanese Preferred a Different Fish Japanese preferred Tai/Read snapper over tuna because the word "Tai" rhymed with "celebration" (
+It had the same pronunciation as "day of the dead" and was considered unlucky to eat.
+2. Japanese Preferred a Different Fish Japanese preferred Tai/Read snapper over tuna because the word "Tai" rhymed with "celebra

 Fugu, Pastel drawing by Chef Kaz Matsune (originally posted on Quora.com) Contrary to popular myth in The US (and perhaps other countries as well), no one dies from eating Fugu.
 Eating Fugu does not automatically mean death sentence like Homer Simpson experienced in the famous Simpson’s Fugu episode.
-I feel that the Fugu myth in the US is very similar to the one of shark - every shark in the ocean will attack and eat any human being it sees - the myth, thanks to the movies as
+I feel that the Fugu myth in the US is very similar to one of the sharks - every shark in the ocean will attack and eat any human being it sees - the myth, thanks to the movies a

 Wasabi Pastel drawing by Chef Kaz Matsune (Originally posted on Quora.com) Eating Fish Sashimi

-It's likely that many people are used to put wasabi into soy sauce, making wasabi soy sauce first, then dip a slice of fish in.
+It's likely that many people are used to putting wasabi into soy sauce, making wasabi soy sauce first, then dipping a slice of fish in.

-A good way to enjoy wasabi with sashimi is to put wasabi on top of fish, and dip the fish lightly into s
+A good way to enjoy wasabi with sashimi is to put wasabi on top of fish, and dip the fish ligh

-So-called Sashimi knife is what's referred as Yanagiba (willow blade), because of it long thin shape.
+The so-called Sashimi knife is what's referred to as Yanagiba (willow blade), because of its long thin shape.

 Yanagiba is designed solely to cut fish, specifically to slice to make sashimi.
-For this reason, the blade is sharpened only on onside, "Single Bevel", leaving the other side flat so that the edge of the sashimi piece will have straight edge, which Japanese considered to be more appetizing.
+For this reason, the blade is sharpened only on one side, "Single Bevel", leaving the other side flat so that the edge of the sashimi piece will have a straight edge, which the Japanese considered to be more appetizing.
 The reason for a long length is to slice the fish with one stroke.